microsoft/tilecode/language.md

 It's important to note that the **create** command creates a new sprite witness, namely the sprite this created.
-Thus, one can send a sprite-based command (such as move) to the just created sprite by placing that command immediately after the create command.
+Thus, one can send a sprite-based command (such as move) to the newly-created sprite by placing that command immediately after the create command.
 Similarly, the **portal** command opens a portal to a new tile, so one can place a tile-based command immediately after the portal command (such as paint or create).

 ### Resolution

 When a rule successfully fires, the commands in the Do section of the rule are issued to the center tile/sprite as well as the four tile/sprites adjacent to the center.
 Each object (tile/sprite) maintains a log of the commands sent to it.

 ## Parallelism, Conflicts and Non-Determinism